CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 ### 1.3 Delimitation

 The module describes general security requirements for proper IT administration.
 It considers ongoing administrative activities carried out by designated personnel at the institution's sites.
-It must be distinguished from remote administration of IT systems via external interfaces as well as remote maintenance of devices and components by the respective manufacturers or suppliers, which is considered in the module * OPS.2.4 Remote maintenance *.
+It must be distinguished from remote administration of IT systems via external interfaces as well as remote maintenance of devices and components by the respective manufacturer or supplier, which is considered in the module * OPS.2.4 Remote maintenance *.

 The subject of the module are general requirements for the administration process as such.
 Specific requirements for the management of individual IT systems and components are dealt with in the module * OPS.1.1.2 Network and System Management *.
-There are corresponding requirements, such as systems installed and put into operation, such as changes and maintenance performed or systems are singled out.
+There are corresponding requirements, such as systems installed and put into operation, such as changes and maintenance performed or systems are discarded.

 The other building blocks of the area * OPS.1.1 core IT operation * describe aspects of IT operation that are relevant in addition to the present building block.
 They should therefore additionally be considered and modeled in addition to this module.